NDF BOARD

 LUCIE PATERSON (DIGITAL CAPABILITY MENTORSHIP LEAD)

 Lucie Paterson is at the forefront of change and innovation in the museum field.
-With twelve years of experience at leading cultural organisations, including Te Papa in New Zealand, Southbank Centre in London and now as Head of Experience, Product & Digital at ACMI in Melbourne, Lucie's work shapes the exhibitions and experiences that will lead our sector into the future.
+With twelve years of experience at leading cultural organisations, including Te Papa in New Zealand, Southbank Centre in London and now as Head of Experience, Digital & Insights at ACMI in Melbourne, Lucie's work shapes the exhibitions and experiences that will lead our sector into the future.

 Now more than ever, museums need to be more visitor-facing and data-informed.
 Lucie is committed to harnessing these opportunities and understands the challenges this poses for small, medium and large institutions.
 She is passionate about helping them make the necessary transformation in the digital era.